Dynamics of quantum spin-nematics: Comparisons with canted antiferromagnets: Introduction

 In this paper, we investigated the dynamical properties of spin-nematic phases in three-dimensional systems in a magnetic field to address this confusing issue.
-To achieve this, we developed a methodology for describing spin nematic states using a boson representation, which allows us to use the established standard interacting boson theory.
-Building upon our previous study~\cite{Imajo}, where we utilized a two-component boson theory encompassing both magnons and bi-magnons to explore the thermodynamic properties of the spin-gap phase near a spin-nematic phase, the present work extends this methodology.
+To accomplish this, we developed a methodology for describing spin-nematic states using a boson representation, which enables us to use the established standard interacting boson theory.
+Expanding on our previous study~\cite{Imajo}, where we employed a two-component boson theory including both magnons and bi-magnons to investigate the thermodynamic properties of the spin-gap phase near a spin-nematic phase, the present work extends this methodology.
 Specifically, we investigated the dynamical quantities in the spin-nematic and paramagnetic phases, considering the influence of interactions and bi-magnon condensation.
-Our approach incorporates the structure of spin-nematic order as captured by the form factor of bound magnon pairs, thus allowing for the analysis of various types of spin-nematic order, including site-nematic and bond-nematic orders, within a unified theoretical framework.
-Thus, this method enables a comprehensive study of the spin-nematic phases.
+Our approach incorporates the structure of spin-nematic order, as captured by the form factor of bound magnon pairs, enabling the analysis of various types of spin-nematic order, including site-nematic and bond-nematic orders, within a unified theoretical framework.
+Consequently, this method enables a comprehensive study of the spin-nematic phases.